Wildsong/docker-ArcGISWebAppBuilder/README.md

 [Esri "ArcGIS Web AppBuilder (Developer edition)"](https://developers.arcgis.com/web-appbuilder/) (aka WABDE) in a
 [Docker container](https://hub.docker.com/repository/docker/wildsong/wabde).
-This version is based on version 2.19.
+This version is based on version 2.19 (released January 2021).

 The main purpose of this Docker is to facilitate developing widgets and I describe my workflow in this README.
 You can just use it to run WABDE and build apps, too.